Search Engine Optimization

 - Submit Your Site to [insert name or names of search engines] - This is something that you can easily do yourself.
 Google® offers a link to add your URL, as well as sitemap inclusions, to submit sites for free—No payment required.
 Those that tout this claim can submit your site to thousands of search engines or directories with no affect on rank at all, so don’t buy it.

-- Hidden Keywords - This is accomplished by making the font color of the text the same color as the background in hopes of getting by on keyword spamming.
+- Hidden Keywords - This is accomplished by making the font color of the text the same color as the background.
+This is also keyword spamming.
 This is never acceptable and should never be done.
 It’s one of the older black hat methods of unscrupulous SEO firms.

-- Redirects, Doorways, Shadow Domains - Although redirects, if done properly, are acceptable, the practice of redirects to deceive search engines is not.
+- Redirects, Doorways, Shadow Domains - Although redirects, if done properly and for the right reasons, are acceptable, the practice of redirects to deceive search engines is not.
 Shadow domains use deceptive redirects and are owned by the SEO firm, so they are only of value as long as you are using the SEO firm’s services.
 Doorways are just pages loaded with keywords, with some using hidden links in the pages that direct users to the firm’s other clients—and not just you.

 - Cloaking - This practice is meant to allow search engine robots to see one thing, while showing users another.
 Highly frowned upon by search engines.

 - Unsolicited Email Offers - If you receive an email informing you that these people noticed that your site is not listed, and they can help, you should immediately hit the Spam button to make sure it goes into its proper place.
 A reputable firm will not send out unsolicited emails.